 The Last Supper was after preparations for the Passover and Feast of Unleavened Things.
 No leaven was in the upper room!
 (See Exodus 12:15,19.)
-Unleavened bread, etc. has symbolic meaning at this feast.
+Unleavened bread, etc. has symbolic meaning at this feast (1 Cor.
+5:8).
 Yeast is absolutely excluded.
 But refusing alcoholic drinks always has practical benefits: so that you can distinguish between the holy and unholy (Leviticus 10:10).
+Christians are expected to be sober perfectly, vigilant at all times, not only at certain times (Luke 21:34; 1 Peter 1:13-17; 1 Peter 5:8; 2 Timothy 4:5).

 Let’s look at the Greek words at the Last Supper, at the beginning of the crucifixion, and finally at the end of the crucifixion: